snomsionius/ToneTinker/README.md

 # ToneTinker - ReShade package & effects manager

+ToneTinker is an easy to use program that helps you install and manage all of you your ReShade installations and packages via one unified UI.
+For more information, please head over to the wiki here: https://github.com/snomsionius/ToneTinker/wiki

 ## YOU WILL GET A VIRUS WARNING
 I hope that I can fix that in a future release.
 It will be flagged as Trojan:Win32/Sabsik.FL.A!ml by windows defender and tell you that it is dangerous.